tidyverse/tidyverse.org/content/blog/2019-11-scales-1-1-0/index.markdown

   `demo_continuous()`, `demo_discrete()`, and `demo_log10()`.
 These make
-  it much easier to see how you'd use scales functions with ggplot2, so when you're [browsing the documentation](https://scales.r-lib.org/reference/index.html), you can immediately how the functions work with ggplot2.
+  it much easier to see how you'd use scales functions with ggplot2, so when you're [browsing the documentation](https://scales.r-lib.org/reference/index.html), you can immediately see how the functions work with ggplot2.

 ```r